-Connect through Cloudflare Access over SSH · Cloudflare for Teams documentation
+Connect through Cloudflare Access over SSH

 Cloudflare can render an SSH client in your browser without the need for client software or end user configuration changes.

-To enable, navigate to the application page of the Access section in the Cloudflare for Teams dashboard.
+To enable, navigate to the application page of the Access section in the Zero Trust dashboard.
 Click Edit and select the Settings tab.
 In the

 cloudflared settings card, select SSH from the Browser Rendering drop-down menu.